 But it usually prevails in legal actions.
 For example, when the NMFS failed to designate “critical habitat” for Atlantic sturgeon for more than two years after the ESA listing, the Delaware Riverkeeper Network and the Natural Resources Defense Council sued, winning a settlement.
 Critical habitat designation, which by law must happen within a year of listing, is now underway.

-To cool the reactor rods of its Salem Nuclear Power Plant in southern New Jersey the Public Service Enterprise Group (PSEG) daily sucks up 3 billion gallons of Delaware River water and with it all manner of fish eggs and
+To cool the reactor rods of its Salem Nuclear Power Plant in southern New Jersey the Public Service Enterprise Group (PSEG) daily sucks up 3 billion gallons of Delaware River water and with it all manner of fish eggs and juveniles.
+Adults are crushed against intake screens.
+According to PSEG’s own figures, the plant annually kills about three billion fish and other organisms, sturgeon included.
+Converting to a closed-loop system by which river water is re-circulated and cooled by towers would reduce fish mortality by about 95 percent.
+But this would probably cost $400 to $800 million, and PSEG is loath to make the investment.

 Because Atlantic sturgeon are similar to humans in life span, recovery is slow and easily unnoticed.